 You can use independent sampling rates to efficiently acquire data in systems that contain both high frequency and low frequency signals.
 Configure one data acquisition engine with a high sampling rate to measure a high frequency signal.
 Configure the other data acquisition engine with a lower sampling rate to measure a low frequency signal.

 If you use shared resources among parallel operations, you risk disabling parallel execution, as each operation must wait for the shared resource to become available before executing.
-Possible shared resources include digital I/O resources, analog I/O resources, memory items, the interrupt line, local and global variables, and non-reentrant subVIs.
+Possible shared resources include digital I/O resources, analog I/O resources, memory items, register items, the interrupt line, local and global variables, and non-reentrant subVIs.

 |Tip Each parallel operation uses a certain amount of space on the FPGA.
 If you begin to run out of space on the FPGA and have identical parallel operations, you can save space by creating a subVI for the operation and making it non-reentrant.
 However, you sacrifice parallel execution by creating a non-reentrant subVI for the operation.|